How to run successful teams when technology has completely changed the game.

 - What is workforce management scheduling?

 Workforce scheduling is one part of a workforce management system.
 The right software will allow managers to view important information like staff availability, wage costs, and demand forecasts in one place.
-It will then help them build a perfect work schedule and send shift details straight to their employees’ phones and inboxes.
+It will then help them build a perfect work roster and send shift details straight to their employees’ phones and inboxes.